sohelshekhIn/BVBSchoolBell/readme.md

+# School Bell Automation - IOT Project

 ## Description:
-A Flask web application for scheduling and triggering bell rings.
+A Flask web application for scheduling and triggering school bell over the internet connected with a Rasberry Pi (also my small server 😜).
 The schedule is loaded from schedule.json, and the ringing status is controlled by user interactions.
+The interactive protected web page to control the timings and status of the bell with HTML and Tailwind CSS

 ## Steps: